 If HIIT sessions or running isn’t supported by supplementary-based workouts in between, you increase your chance of injury and will see diminishing returns on your performance across the span of the week.

-I do love getting a sweat on – I love running and HIIT style workouts, but that’s just a personal preference, and I make sure a high intensity workout serves me in the best way possible by supporting it with strength sessions and rest days.
+Laura: So, with all of that in mind, while I’m training for my FIRST half-marathon with KICRUN Club, I’ve been weaving in some strength and Pilates masterclasses to help strengthen my muscles.
+I do love getting a sweat on – I love running and HIIT style workouts, but that’s just a personal preference, but I try to make sure I support my body in the best way possible, with strength and rest days!